SpyF0x/https-spyfox.me/posts/cybersecurity/offensive/red-team/osint/hide-your-email-address-on-github/index.md

 {{< admonition warning "Warning" true >}}

-If, like me, you have created you created your GitHub account after July 18, 2017, your no-reply email address is a seven-digit ID number and your username in the form of ID+username@users.noreply.github.com.
+If, like me, you have created your GitHub account after July 18, 2017, your no-reply email address is a seven-digit ID number and your username in the form of ID+username@users.noreply.github.com.

 However, if you created your account prior to July 18, 2017, your no-reply is simply username@users.noreply.github.com.
 {{< /admonition >}}